Cattlesquat/subnautica/README.md

 # SubnauticaMods
 These are mods that Seraphim has developed or is developing for Subnautica.
 Two have been released so far.

--EnzymeChargedBattery was developed as a clone of PrimeSonic's MidGameBattery to foster understanding of the mod process.
+-EnzymeChargedBattery: Developed as a clone of PrimeSonic's MidGameBattery to foster understanding of the mod process.

--NoObservatoryMusic really just nullifies the observatory biome ENTIRELY because of undesired effects
+-NoObservatoryMusic: Nullifies the observatory biome ENTIRELY because of undesired effects.
+TODO: Add a function so the music plays at least once/session

--BiomeHUDIndicator is currently a WIP.
-When done, it will display the current biome in a way consistent with the rest of the player HUD.
+-BiomeHUDIndicator: TODO: Display current biome in a manner consistent with rest of player HUD

--NitrogenMod is planned to reintroduce Nitrogren to the game, and also add HUD indicators for it.

--RotateMoonpool is an experiment in figuring out how to enable Moonpool rotation on habitats.
+-NitrogenMod: Drastically alters existing Nitrogen code to be more realistic in relation to real DCS.
+TODO: Add HUD indicator for compression

+-RotateMoonpool: One day maybe we can rotate a Moonpool

+-TimeCapsuleLogger: Sticks a logger into TimeCapsule.Spawn() to notify of spawns